fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

-In addition to listing incoming interface information in a traceroute using the mechanisms described in {{!RFC5837}}, a network operator may be interested in identifying the nodes themselves to unambiguously  identify them.
+In addition to listing incoming interface information in a traceroute using the mechanisms described in {{!RFC5837}}, a network operator may be interested in unambiguously identifying nodes themselves.
 For example, {{?I-D.chroboczek-intarea-v4-via-v6}} describes a scenario in which individual nodes do not have unique IPv4 addresses to use to reply to an IPv4 traceroute, so additional information is needed.